Sloth In Alabama at The Birmingham Zoo. See a Sloth in Alabama at The Birmingham Zoo as they have a few sloths that you can encounter.

 That said, they may notice your presence, but they won’t acknowledge it.

-They find pleasure left alone to just hang in their enclosure without disturbance.
+They find pleasure left alone by just hanging in their enclosure without disturbance.

 The zookeepers of the Birmingham Alabama Zoo are dedicated staff who will make your encounter with sloths worthwhile and unforgettable.

-Upon seeing them or having them closer, we will have a deep feeling of wanting to touch and hold them.
+Upon seeing them we as sloth lovers will have a deep feeling of wanting to touch and hold them.

 Don’t be rude or frustrated.
 After all, you are there for the animals which means that you value their freedom, rights, comfort, and safety.

-While holding sloths at the Birmingham Zoo, you may take photos if you wish.
-That is allowed too.
+While seeing the sloth at the Birmingham Zoo, you may take photos and videos if you wish.
+That is allowed for you to do.

 But take note of the time you need to pay a visit to the zoo.